obriencw/Woof-Walkers/README.md

 * https://www.figma.com/file/0aUQZvliXKJ65VpRpjj9mf/Woof-Walkers?node-id=0%3A1

 ## Technical Architecture
-* Users are able to register a profile, add their dog(s) to their profile and schedule an appointment to have their dog(s) walked.
-* Admins are able to update and delete user information, and appointment information.

 ## Technical Challenges
 * The original idea for my project was to create a social media app for dogs, but I had difficulty implementing a lot of my ideas.
 I decided to change my project to a scheduling app where users can request an appointment to have their dog walked.
 This change allowed me to implement more of the features that were covered during the instruction of the course.